robotology/robot-testing-framework/examples/ada-plugin/README.md

 Running the test case
 ---------------------
-Simply use the `testrunner` :
+Simply use the `robottestingframework-testrunner` :

 ```
-    $ testrunner -v -t plugin/libmytest.so
+    $ robottestingframework-testrunner -v -t plugin/libmytest.so
 ```